menandmice/micetro_docs/guides/user-manual/dns_records.rst

 1. Select the DNS record in the grid on the **DNS** page.

-2. Select either :guilabel:`Edit` on the task bar :guilabel:`Edit DNS record` in the Row :guilabel:`...` menu.
+2. Select either :guilabel:`Edit` on the task bar or use the Row :guilabel:`...` menu to select :guilabel:`Edit DNS record`.

 3. In the dialog box, modify the DNS record as needed.